 This variation of the side plank will further target your glute muscles.

 This variation requires additional core strength to counteract the movement of the exercise ball and is a great intermediate exercise.

+This dynamic variation will build strength in your arms, shoulders, and chest.
 Get into a push-up position with your hands positioned under your shoulders, arms fully extended.